Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around MAD 250 per night.
 A bed in a dorm room also averages around MAD 95 per night, per person, although there are definitely cheaper options out there.See the highest rated hostels in Morocco

 Budget to spend around MAD 2,700 for two for a week in Morocco.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around MAD 260 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around MAD 190 for two, with cheaper meals available (especially for lunch) for around MAD 55 each.

 Assuming that you’ll be eating out some of the time, budget at least MAD 300 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around MAD 22 for a 500ml bottle and good bottle of wine is around MAD 100, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around MAD 22 for a 500ml bottle and good bottle of wine is around MAD 100, from a shop, although there are cheaper options available.
 Milk typically costs around MAD 7 for a two-litre bottle and you can expect to pay around MAD 20 for a cappuccino from a local café.

 You can easily keep you food costs down to much lower than this by eating street food for most meals.
 Head to the local markets and you'll find a wide selection of kebabs, sandwiches chicken and more, for a fraction of what you'd spend in a restaurant.